rasiktiwari2/practice-proj/README.md

 # practice-proj
-this project is for practice purpose.
+this project is for practice purpose.hi